 A number of restrictions apply.
-The student must be enrolled at ASU with no more than 100 semester hours of credit earned (includes credits earned at ASU, Credits
+The student must be enrolled at ASU with no more than 100 semester hours of credit earned (includes credits earned at ASU, credits transferred to ASU from another institution, and all credits earned by examination).
+The examinations must be taken during the first two semesters in residence in a degree program at the university.